-We were disappointed the entire area was enveloped in fog.
-Because from where we sat in the Parador dining area, looking out the large picture window, I am certain the view would have been spectacular.
+It was disappointing that the fog enveloped the entire countryside.
+From where we sat in the Parador dining area, looking out the large picture window, I am certain the view would have been spectacular.
 After leaving the Parador, we walked through several streets in town taking photographs.

-Since we were near the town of Talavera de la Reina, there were many examples of ceramic tile on many of the houses and businesses in town.
-Some of them were quite striking, while others bordered on gaudy.
+Since we were near the town of Talavera de la Reina, an area renowned for its ceramic tile, there were many examples of ceramic tile on many of the houses and businesses in Oropesa.
+Some of them were quite striking while others bordered on gaudy.

-When we finished touring the town, we got back in the car and headed toward Lagartera.
+When we finished touring the town, we returned to the car and headed toward Lagartera.